Dual Diagnosis Treatment Washington, NC

 Services provided:

-• Outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and partial hospitalization
+• Outpatient methadone/buprenorphine or naltrexone treatment, partial hospitalization and regular outpatient treatment

 Port Health Services Greenville Clinic - 30.0 miles from Washington, NC

-Port Health Services Greenville Clinic is a dual diagnosis treatment center in Greenville, NC that offers treatment for drug and alcohol addiction and mental health disorders that include phobias as well as binge eating.
+Port Health Services Greenville Clinic is a dual diagnosis treatment center in Greenville, North Carolina that provides treatment for alcohol or drug addiction and mental health disorders that include panic disorder as well as eating disorders.

 Address: 2602 Courtier Drive, Greenville, NC 27834 in Pitt County